UT Austin Apartment Locator

 - Cameron Road: Another option for students on a budget.
 Provides convenient access to IH-35 and Highways 290 and 183.
 The nearby Capital Plaza Shopping Center features a Target, Office Max, and a nice variety of dining options.

-- Mueller: The newest addition to the UT Shuttle routes, this award-winning master planned community offers parks & trails, a retail center for one-stop shopping, a weekly farmer's market, and by the end of 2013 - an HEB grocery store.
+- Mueller: The newest addition to the UT Shuttle routes, this award-winning master planned community offers parks & trails, a retail center for one-stop shopping, a weekly farmer's market, and an HEB grocery store that opened in 2013.
 Just a mile east of Hyde Park, it's home to the University of Texas Health Research Campus as well as the Dell Children's Medical Center.
 There are many more exciting developments coming for this urban village, which has been designated as a Town Center in Austin's new comprehensive plan.

 - UT Shuttle commute time to campus: 8 - 10 minutes